Upwaltham: History

 At Church Farm, just west of the parish church, is a 17th-century barn.
 It has a timber queen post frame, weatherboarded walls and tiled roof.
 It is a Grade II* listed building.

 Parish church

 The Church of England parish church of St Mary the Virgin is now part of a combined Benefice with All Hallows, Tillington.

 The church building is 12th-century Norman.
 It is built of stone and flint, with walls 3 ft thick.
 The font and piscina are Norman.
 The font is plain, but the piscina seems to be made from a reused Norman column capital.
 The chancel is an apse, linked to the nave by a 13th-century pointed arch.
 Some of the windows and the arch for the south door are 14th-century.
 The porch and floor tiles are 19th-century.
 The church is a Grade I listed building.

-Parish records of births and deaths from 1592 are held by the West Sussex Records Office.
+Parish records of births and deaths from 1592 are held by the West Sussex Record Office.